yra1908/CurrencyF/README.md

 Created by Yuriy Chikh.

-App show Currency Exchange Rate.
+App shows Currency Exchange Rate, archived Exchange Rate, built graph of Currency Exchange Rate for selected time period.

 API that was used: